-- 1) "\$" -- Identifies the control module number from which data is retrieved.
+1) "\$" -- Identifies the control module number from which data is retrieved.
 Indicates the Test ID in On-Board Mon.
+Test.

-Test. - 2) "G" -- Indicates graphic viewing is available.
+- 2) "?" -- Indicates help or code breaker information is available. - 3) "G" -- Indicates graphic viewing is available.

 3.5 Keyboard

 No solvents such as alcohol are allowed to clean the keypad or display.
 Use a mild nonabrasive detergent and a soft cotton cloth.
 Do not soak the keypad as the keypad is not waterproof.